-- Note 1: Incomplete work must be completed within the time period agreed upon by the instructor and student, but not to exceed beyond the end of the next long term semester or the grade of "I" will automatically be changed to a grade of "F." - Note 2: The last day to drop a course with a grade of "W" is noted in the College Calendar. - Note 3: Students who do not complete course requirements may receive a "WX" grade when the instructor determines that reasonable progress has been made and when the student can re-enroll for course completion prior to the certification date in the next regular semester.
+- Note 1: Incomplete work must be completed by the end of the next long term semester or the grade of "I" will automatically be changed to a grade of "F." - Note 2: The last day to drop a course with a grade of "W" is noted in the College Calendar. - Note 3: Students who do not complete course requirements may receive a "WX" grade when the instructor determines that reasonable progress has been made and when the student can re-enroll for course completion prior to the certification date in the next regular semester.
 If the student re-enrolls and completes the course requirements, the "WX" remains for the first enrollment; a performance grade is given for the second enrollment.
-If the student does not complete the course requirements, the "WX" is converted to a performance grade. - Note 4: Grade of "SP" is restricted to "0" level courses and MTH 1300.
+If the student does not complete the course requirements, the "WX" is converted to a performance grade.

+Note 4: Grade of "SP" is restricted to "0" level courses and MTH 1300.
 "SP" indicates that the student has made satisfactory progress but the required level of proficiency has not been attained.